istio/istio.io/content/en/docs/ops/configuration/security/root-transition/index.md

 To evaluate the lifetime remaining for your root certificate, please refer to the first step in the [procedure below](#root-transition-procedure).

-The steps below show you how to examine the remaining lifetime for your root certificate, and how to transition to a new root certificate with a 10 year lifetime.
+The following steps show you how to examine the remaining lifetime for your root certificate, and how to transition to a new root certificate with a 10 year lifetime.

 ## Root transition procedure